 To provide a more accurate understanding of the program’s impact, this study highlights the importance of the effective number of SHIELD test centers, which is defined as the proportion of a test center’s service to a given area.
 While test centers are located in facilities such as schools within specific zip codes, many students attend schools outside their residential areas.
 Since students represent their home communities, considering the effective number of centers better reflects the broader reach of testing across adjacent regions.

 Our analysis indicates that as the overall number of SHIELD test centers increased during major pandemic waves, the proportion of centers effectively serving their respective zip codes was associated with reduced COVID-19 ICU admission rates.
 The LMER models’ results demonstrate the evolving relationships between SHIELD test centers and ICU admission throughout the pandemic.
-During the Alpha wave, the presence of test centers showed limited association with ICU admissions, likely reflecting early-stage testing efforts that were not yet fully optimized or widespread.
+During the Alpha wave, the presence of test centers showed limited association with ICU admissions, likely to reflect early-stage testing efforts that were not yet fully optimized or widespread.
 By the Delta and Omicron waves, the data indicate stronger associations between the effective use of test centers and reduced ICU admissions, particularly in disadvantaged areas (higher ADI scores).
 The positive association observed during the Delta and Omicron waves indicates that socioeconomically disadvantaged zip codes experienced disproportionately higher ICU admission rates, highlighting ongoing disparities in the pandemic’s burden.
 Notably, the reduction in ICU admissions during the Omicron wave, correlated with an increase in the effective number of SHIELD test centers, suggests that improved access and utilization of these centers may have contributed to mitigating severe outcomes.
 This finding underscores the importance of not just the availability of test centers but also their active utilization and accessibility in reducing COVID-19’s most severe effects, particularly in vulnerable populations.

-The lag analysis further illustrate the evolving relationship between SHIELD test centers and COVID-19 ICU admissions, especially when considering a two-month delay.
+The lag analysis further illustrates the evolving relationship between SHIELD test centers and COVID-19 ICU admissions, especially when considering a two-month delay.
 During the Alpha wave, the presence of SHIELD test centers showed limited association with ICU admissions in disadvantaged areas, likely reflecting early-stage testing infrastructure that was not yet fully optimized.
 By the Delta wave, however, an increase in the effective number of SHIELD test centers was associated with a significant reduction in ICU admissions two months later.
 This delayed association suggests that expanded testing efforts may have played a role in alleviating severe outcomes over time.
 Specifically, a higher number of effective SHIELD test centers corresponded with a reduced burden on healthcare systems during the Delta wave, emphasizing the importance of sustained and targeted testing initiatives.

 Despite these improvements, disadvantaged zip codes continued to face disproportionately higher ICU admission rates, as reflected in the positive association found during both the Delta and Omicron waves.
 This highlights the persistent challenges faced by these communities, where broader socioeconomic barriers may have limited the immediate benefits of increased testing.
 Nonetheless, the reduction in ICU admissions associated with an increase in the effective number of SHIELD test centers during the Omicron wave, particularly in high-ADI areas, suggests that targeted testing interventions can make a substantial difference over time.
 These findings demonstrate that by strategically increasing testing in disadvantaged communities, significant reductions in severe outcomes can be achieved, even with a delayed effect.